Unchpokable/Audiosurf-Tweaker/README.md

 - From here you can send to audiosurf some configuration commands.
 ![Command and control](https://github.com/Unchpokable/Audiosurf-SkinChanger/blob/Beta-Alt-Design/Docs/readme/Commands.png "Tweaker")
   * Checkboxes in "Tweaks" section represents some game configs that have 2 state - enabled or disabled.
 This checkboxes will be active even if audiosurf is not connected and after game window will connect, Tweaker will send to it all config commands that accumulated in queue while you clicking this checkboxes without game connected.
+  * Tweaks "Invisible Road", "Banking camera" and "Hidden song title" applies in real time, other need to you be in the game menu
   * Commands section will be inactive while game not connected, because most of this configurations targeted to game' main window parameters.
 Little thing - on the different game versions and different moon phases this commands works also different (say thanks to game' dev), so be careful with it.
 Sometimes some of them will crash game or cause it' undefined behaviour.
 Some - not.
 You will never know how this commands will work today 'till you try.
 It's like a russian roulette, enjoy :)

 ### Settings tab